LeonKang130/PECESolver/README.md

 - `src/main.cpp`: Solves the problems required by each part of the homework as different testcases.
 - `script/plot.py`: Uses `matplotlib` to plot the data exported by the C++ program.

 Third-party libraries are included as git submodules in `extern`.
 The `data` directory contains the solution and step size data exported as JSON files and `asset` directory contains the corresponding images of the plots.
+To build the repository, run `git submodule update --init --recursive` in the root directory to download the dependencies and use `cmake` to build the code.

 ## Implementation Details